heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 **head**.
 The head of the main branch is called `HEAD`.

 Often, when implementing a new feature, a new branch is created.
 This is done by creating a new branch from the main branch.
-The new branch is called a **feature branch**.
-The main branch is called the **target branch**.

 Once you made all the changes, the modified files are **staged** and a new commit is created.
 The commit is then **pushed** to the repository.